 Like most areas of marketing, advertising is changing rapidly.
 Some argue that change has affected advertising more than any other marketing function.
 For instance, while many different media outlets are available for communicating with customers, the ability to distinguish between outlets is becoming more difficult due to the convergence of different media types.

 But convergence is not limited to just television.
 Many media outlets are experiencing convergence as can be seen with print publications that now have a strong web presence.
 The future holds even more convergence opportunities.
-These include outdoor billboards that alter displays as cars containing geographic positioning systems (GPS) and other recognizable factors (e.g., GPS tied to satellite radio) pass by or direct mail postcards that carry a different message based on data that matches a household’s address with television viewing habits.
+These include outdoor billboards that alter displays as cars containing geographic positioning systems (GPS) and other recognizable factors (e.g., GPS tied to satellite radio) pass by; a social media site using information about its users’ to display advertisements related to specific life events, such as a wedding engagement; or direct mail postcards that carry a different message based on data that matches a household’s address with television viewing habits.